 The second type of tax credit for renewables projects is the production tax credit.
 The production tax credit is available for investments in wind, biomass, geothermal, landfill gas, municipal solid waste, hydropower, and marine and hydrokinetic facilities.
 Unlike the investment tax credit, the production tax credit is claimed over a 10-year period beginning on the date the project is placed in service.
 The amount of the credit depends on the amount of energy produced, and is adjusted annually for inflation.6

 The value of production tax credits similarly varies depending on the asset class and year in which construction begins.
 For wind projects, the full value of the credit is available if construction started before 2017.
-The credit phases down by 20 per cent for each year thereafter, bottoming out at 40 per cent for projects that do not begin construction before 2020.
-The credit expires for projects that do not begin construction until after 2019.7 The production tax credit is only available for the other eligible technologies if construction began before 2018.8
+The credit phases down by 20 per cent for each year thereafter through 2019, bottoming out at 40 per cent.
+The value of the credit then increases for projects that begin construction in 2020, but then abruptly expires for projects that do not begin construction before the end of 2020.7 The production tax credit is only available for the other eligible technologies if construction begins before 2021.8

 Apart from tax credits, most of the equipment used in renewables projects qualifies for depreciation over an accelerated five-year period.9 Depreciation is an annual tax deduction for the wear and tear associated with equipment used in a trade or business.
 Certain renewable energy assets may alternatively qualify for immediate (i.e., 100 per cent) depreciation in the year in which the equipment is placed in service.10